maers-k11/AboveYou/README.md

 ---

-## Team Ishan Dutta, Rishit Mukherjee.
-Vishesh Bhati
+## Team Ishan Dutta, Rishit Mukherjee, Vishesh Bhati

 Built during a hackathon by a team passionate about technology, AI, and space exploration.